abhishekg16/cluster/README.md

 }

 ###Building###
-To build the project you need to install the zmq4 golang binding.
+1. To build the project you need to install the zmq4 golang binding.
+Binding are present at https://github.com/pebbe/zmq4
+2. Get the cluster package from git hub go get github.com/abhishekg16/cluster
+3. Then enter in cluster directory and run test go test